ROKT/rokt-webview-sdk-ios/.github/pull_request_template.md

-# Project deprecated
+# Project unmaintained

-This project is deprecated and is no longer accepting new pull requests.
+This project is currently not accepting new pull requests.